 Following feedback from the community, dot point two, the merging of zones 59, 60 and 61, was not included in the final Banyule Residential Parking Policy.

 We have reviewed the existing BRPPP 2016-2020 and considered a number of elements that have changed the demand for parking within the municipality including:

 Climate change: In Banyule, automotive emissions contribute to 13% of all emissions.
 Zero emissions transport is a key priority for Council through our Council Plan 2021-2025 and the Community Climate Action Plan 2020.
 Transitioning to zero emissions transport will require a major shift to active and public transport use.

 Population: Banyule is changing and expanding to accommodate an increasing number of residents.
 Increased housing density, if not managed properly, can lead to more cars and traffic in the municipality.

 Parking management: Providing additional on-street and off-street parking is problematic as it increases traffic movement around activity centres, schools and key destinations, adding to increased congestion in these areas.
 There are many streets in Banyule where there is insufficient road space to accommodate traffic flow and on-street parking.

 - Resident feedback on the existing permit policy and the scheme’s operation

 - Council’s strategic priorities for community, climate action and sustainable transport

 - Carparking documentation and benchmarking against other local government areas.

-The draft BRPPP 2022 positions Banyule as a city with accessible, sustainable and active communities where there is fair and equitable access to local parking.
+The BRPPP 2022 positions Banyule as a city with accessible, sustainable and active communities where there is fair and equitable access to local parking.